WRAPUP 8-EU aims for Russian oil ban as Ukraine says battlefield assault intensifies | Law-Order

 Nearly 10 weeks into a war that has killed thousands of people, uprooted millions and flattened Ukrainian cities, Russia was intensifying its assault, Ukraine's defence ministry said, with nearly 50 air strikes carried out on Tuesday alone.
 Russia also stepped up strikes on targets in western Ukraine, saying it was disrupting Western arms deliveries.

 A new convoy of buses began evacuating more civilians from the ravaged southeastern port city of Mariupol, which has seen the heaviest fighting of the war so far and where Moscow said remaining Ukrainian forces remained tightly blockaded.
-Piling pressure on Russia's already battered $1.8 trillion economy, the European Commission proposed phasing out imports of Russian crude oil within six months and refined products by the end of this year, sending the price of Brent crude up by as much as 4%.
+Piling pressure on Russia's already battered $1.8 trillion economy, Brussels proposed phasing out imports of Russian crude oil within six months and refined products by the end of this year.

-"(President Vladimir) Putin must pay a price, a high price, for his brutal aggression," Commission chief Ursula von der Leyen told applauding EU lawmakers in Strasbourg.
-The plan, if agreed by all 27 EU governments, would echo steps taken by the United States and Britain and be a watershed for the world's largest trading bloc, which remains dependent on Russian energy and must find alternative supplies.
+"(President Vladimir) Putin must pay a price, a high price, for his brutal aggression," European Commission chief Ursula von der Leyen told applauding EU lawmakers in Strasbourg.
+The plan, if agreed by all 27 EU governments, would follow U.S. and Britsh oil bans and be a watershed for the world's largest trading bloc, which remains dependent on Russian energy and must find alternative supplies.

-U.S. President Joe Biden said he would speak to other leaders of the Group of Seven advanced economies this week about possible additional sanctions against Moscow.
+U.S. President Joe Biden said he would speak to other Group of Seven leaders this week about possible further steps against Moscow.
 "We're always open to additional sanctions," Biden told reporters in Washington.
-Ukraine's Foreign Minister Dmytro Kuleba welcomed the news from Brussels, but renewed Kyiv's plea for more aggressive steps to starve Russia's war machine.
+Ukraine's Foreign Minister Dmytro Kuleba welcomed the news from Brussels, but stressed the urgency of acting to starve Russia's war machine.

-"Don't get me wrong, we welcome that, but for six more months the EU countries will pay Russia billions of euros that will be invested in the Russian war machine," he told Austrian TV channel Puls 4 in an interview.
-"My position is simple: every euro paid to Russia for gas, oil or other goods ends up as rounds of ammunition in Ukraine to kill my compatriots," he said, while calling for modern tanks and multiple launch rocket systems to protect territory.
+"Don't get me wrong, we welcome that, but for six more months the EU countries will pay Russia billions of euros," he told Austrian TV channel Puls 4 in an interview.
+"My position is simple: every euro paid to Russia for gas, oil or other goods ends up as rounds of ammunition in Ukraine to kill my compatriots," he said.
+In a separate interview with Sky news, Kuleba called for modern tanks and multiple launch rocket systems to protect territory.

-The EU plan, which also targets Russia's top bank, its broadcasters, and hundreds more individuals, is not a done deal, with the Czech Republic, Bulgaria, Hungary and Slovakia all seeking time to adapt.
-EU envoys were expected to move closer to agreement when they meet again on Thursday.
+While a number of eastern EU members seek more time to adapt, a source said EU envoys could reach a deal on Thursday or later this week on the plan, which also targets Russia's top bank, its broadcasters, and hundreds more individuals.
 The EU has yet to target Russian natural gas, used to heat homes and generate electricity across the bloc, and harder to replace than Russian crude.

-The Kremlin said Russia was weighing various responses to the EU plans, adding that the sanctions would increase costs for European citizens.
+The Kremlin said Russia was weighing various responses to the EU plans, adding that the sanctions would be costly for European citizens.
 'WE ARE READY'

-On the war front, Russian Defence Minister Sergei Shoigu renewed a warning that Moscow would seek to hit shipments of weapons into Ukraine by the United States and its NATO allies.
-The Russian defence ministry said its forces disabled six railway stations used to supply Western arms to Ukraine's soldiers in the east.
-It said they also hit 40 military targets including four depots storing ammunition and artillery.
+On the war front, Russian Defence Minister Sergei Shoigu renewed a warning that Moscow would seek to hit U.S and NATO shipments of weapons into Ukraine.
+His ministry said Russian forces disabled six railway stations used to deliver Western arms to Ukraine's east.
+It later said it hit 77 military targets throughout the day, including ammunition depots and artillery.

-Ukraine's defence ministry said Russian strategic bombers fired 18 rockets "with the aim of damaging our country's transport infrastructure."
-Russia published what it said was video footage of two Kalibr cruise missiles being launched from the Black Sea and said they hit unspecified ground targets in Ukraine.

 The convoy leaving Mariupol, organised by the United Nations and the International Committee of the Red Cross, was heading for the Ukrainian-controlled city of Zaporizhzhia, Donetsk Governor Pavlo Kyrylenko said.
-He did not say whether any more civilians had been evacuated from the Azovstal steel works, where the city's last defenders are holding out against Russian forces that have seized Mariupol.
+He did not say whether any more civilians had been evacuated from the Azovstal steel works, where the last defenders are holding out against Russian forces that have seized the city.

 The first evacuees from Azovstal arrived by bus in Zaporizhzhia on Tuesday after cowering for weeks in bunkers beneath the sprawling Soviet-era complex.
-Mariupol mayor Vadym Boichenko reported heavy fighting at Azovstal on Wednesday and said contact with Ukrainian fighters there had been lost.
-More than 30 children were among trapped civilians awaiting evacuation, he added.
+Enjoying her first sun-drenched day after two months underground, evacuee Tetyana Trotsak said she could not stop thinking of those she believed were still stuck in a shelter they shared.

+"I'm terribly worried about the civilians and wounded soldiers that are still there," the 25-year old Mariupol power company employee said on Wednesday.
+Ukrainian armed forces' general staff said Moscow continued its attempts to destroy units holding out against Russian forces that have seized Mariupol.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)